 The most prominent feature of the Place de la Concorde is the Egyptian obelisk at its centre.
 Originating in Luxor 3000 years ago to mark the entrance to Luxor Temple, it was relocated to Paris in 1833.

 Hotels in this area mostly cater for visitors with generous budgets.
 If you are planning a luxury vacation and are not concerned by cost, then you will have plenty of accommodation options to choose from here.

 This is especially true if you hope to stay somewhere close to the Arc de Triomph.
 Hotels offering views of the arc are able to charge a premium, so make sure to take that into account when planning.

-You Should Stay in Champs-Elysees – 8th Arrondissement If You want to stay within walking distance of many of Paris’ major attractions; It’s your first visit to Paris; You have a more generous budget; Shopping along the Champs-Élysées is a highlight of your trip.
+Stay in Champs-Elysees – 8th Arrondissement If you are looking for the best places to stay in Paris for shopping; You want to stay within walking distance of many of Paris’ major attractions; It’s your first visit to Paris; You have a more generous budget; Shopping along the Champs-Élysées is a highlight of your trip.

 Best places to stay in Champs-Elysées:

 - Best luxury hotel: La Clef Champs-Élysées Paris

 7. Opéra and South Pigalle – 9th Arrondissement